superstarlifter/doc/docs/how_to/date.md

 5. To dial in your analysis, be mindful of which date field is being used for your time-based roll ups and filters.

-To learn more or ask additional questions, head over to the [StarLifter Community](https://community.starlifter.io).